Reimbursement & Funding Guidelines For Special Needs Beds

 - Diagnostic letter and a prescription for a Boogaloo Safety Bed from your Physician.
 The prescription should be for a “Boogaloo Safety Bed”.

-This will vary by your insurance coverage but many families are denied the first time they try to get a special needs bed reimbursed.
+This will vary by your insurance coverage and situation but many families are denied the first time they try to get a special needs bed reimbursed.
 This is very common.
-Don’t give up… It’s time to rally the troops.
+Don’t give up… It’s time to rally the troops!